 Rhoda is a globally experienced executive with more than 30 years’ experience in the telecommunications and IT sectors, including time with British Telecom PLC, Telecom/Gen-i (now Spark) and M2 Group Ltd. Rhoda also has experience in the energy sector with Shell in New Zealand (now Z Energy) and Infratil Energy Australia (Lumo Energy).

-In her role on the Vocus Board Rhoda Chairs the Risk Committee, the Wholesale Energy Risk Management Sub-Committee and sits on the Remuneration, Audit and Risk Committees.
-She is a former Deputy Chair of Kiwibank and Chair of Snapper Services Ltd in New Zealand.
-She Chairs 3DMeditech a start up medical and dental 3D printing business in Australia and is on the Board of LINQ (a technology start up in New Zealand).
-She is an Alternate Director for the Future Fund’s investment in Perth Airport.
+In her role on the Vocus Board Rhoda Chairs the Wholesale Energy Risk Management Sub-Committee and sits on the Remuneration and Audit & Risk Committees.
+She is Chair of Snapper Services Ltd in New Zealand; Non-Executive Director of LINQ (a technology start up in New Zealand); and an Alternate Director for the Future Fund’s investment in Perth Airport.

 Rhoda holds an MSc in Telecommunications Engineering and Business Management from University College London, where she was awarded the Founders Prize for best academic dissertation and the Masters Challenge Prize for leadership.

-Rhoda’s previous roles include Chief Operating Officer of HRL Morrison & Co, a boutique infrastructure investment company and most recently as Managing Director and Executive Chair of Vix Technology, a global transport ticketing services business.
+Rhoda’s previous roles include Deputy Chair of Kiwibank; Chief Operating Officer of HRL Morrison & Co, a boutique infrastructure investment company; and most recently as Managing Director and Executive Chair of Vix Technology, a global transport ticketing services business.

 David Wiadrowski has been a partner at PwC for the last 25 years and was the Chief Operating Officer of the PwC Australia Assurance business from 2009-2014.
 At PwC he was the lead audit partner on a number of PwC’s major clients including Network Ten, Seven West Media, Aristocrat, APN News & Media, APN Outdoor, Macquarie Telecom and Hutchison Telecommunications.